Making a Homemade Sandbag for Your Training

 1. Lopsided and unpredictable – just like many things in life

-Sandbags can be even more useful for your weight training than a regular barbell because they imitate a resistance that we usually experience in our everyday life.
+Sandbags can be even more useful for your weight training than a regular barbell because they imitate the resistance that we usually experience in our everyday life.
 How often do you encounter something as symmetrical as a barbell in your daily routine?
-On the other hand, unbalanced and unpredictable heavy things are something that we have to deal with in the real life on oh-but-so-many occasions.
+On the other hand, unbalanced and unpredictable heavy things are something that we have to deal with in real life on oh-but-so-many occasions.
 Carrying a child, holding an animal, picking up heavy and unbalanced bags – these are things you’re going to get more prepared for with a sandbag.

 2. Stability is illusory

 While many tools for exercises have a stable center of gravity, those heavy sacks are an exception – and sometimes it is a huge benefit.
 While you hold a bag in the training session, the sand inside it is constantly moving – so your core engages in the workout differently that it would if you were working with a stable tool.
 Outcome?
-More muscles and higher fitness level!
+More muscles and a higher fitness level!

 3. Simplicity is key

-While other pieces of fitness equipment can sometimes be expensive or difficult to find and use, this sandy fellow is a great example of a simple, accessible tool that anyone can successfully implement into their workouts – provided they know how to properly pick up a heavy weight and have learnt about the possible restrictions.
+While other pieces of fitness equipment can sometimes be expensive or difficult to find and use, this sandy fellow is a great example of a simple, accessible tool that anyone can successfully implement into their workouts – provided they know how to properly pick up a heavy weight and have learned about the possible restrictions.